-After 40, capability doesn’t fade all at once.
-It slips away quietly when movement becomes optional.
+After 40, capability doesn’t disappear all at once.
+It erodes quietly when movement becomes optional.

 This isn’t about age.
 It’s about timelines.

 Most people treat fitness like a “someday” problem.
+Someday I’ll fix this.
 Someday I’ll get serious.
-Someday I’ll fix my back.
-Someday I’ll feel strong again.
-After 40, someday is how capability gets traded for comfort, one small compromise at a time.
+After 40, “someday” is how capability gets traded for comfort, one small compromise at a time.

 You feel it when you hesitate before picking something up.